-- intern - OSTE - intern's Division of Teacher Education Advisor - Secondary Teacher Education Program Coordinator
+- Intern - OSTE - Intern's Division of Teacher Education Advisor - Elementary Teacher Education Program Coordinator intern's Division of Teacher Education Advisor will 1 reconvene the gi roup ar nd discuss possible actions to be take en.

-The advisor will schedule a meeting with all of the recipients of the Dispositions Concern, and any other relevant parties (i.e. school principal).
+The advisor will schedule a meeting with all of the recipients of the Dispositions Concern, and any other relevant parties (e.g., school principal).
 The meeting will address concerns, suggest possible remedies, and create a remediation plan for your intern with goals to be accomplished within a specific time frame.
-If the concern is not resolved by the end of the time frame, your intern's Division of Teacher Education Advisor will reconvene the group and discuss possible actions to be taken.
+If the concern is not resolved by the end of the time frame, your